-Rare Book School at the University of Virginia is a global leader in the study of the history of print and its preservation.
-Since its founding in 1983, the school has trained students from all over the world in the careful art of conserving the written word, spanning everything from medieval manuscripts to digital materials and digital forensics.
+The Rare Book School at the University of Virginia is a global leader in the study of the history of print and its preservation.
+In its 25 years on Grounds, the school has trained students from all over the world in the careful art of conserving the written word, spanning everything from medieval manuscripts to digital materials and digital forensics.

 Throughout the year, the program offers about 50 five-day, non-credit courses covering topics related to old and rare books, manuscripts and special collections.
 The student profile varies, but the school is primarily a resource for professionals who work in research, preservation or education fields.